jematy/SAHS-Deformable-Nerf/README.md

 ## Acknowledgments

-Part of the code is borrowed from [Nerface](https://github.com/gafniguy/4D-Facial-Avatars)and [AD-NeRF](https://github.com/YudongGuo/AD-NeRF).
+Part of the code is borrowed from [Nerface](https://github.com/gafniguy/4D-Facial-Avatars) and [AD-NeRF](https://github.com/YudongGuo/AD-NeRF).